 Haye identified Mehretu as an artist who was "taking things in a completely different direction."
 Her first solo show in 2001 at Project gallery completely sold out before the opening.
 She has since spoken of such attention as overwhelming, preferring to focus on the work itself and the process of artmaking in the present.
 In 2005, a collector sued Haye over the right of first refusal on Mehretu's work.
 The case was the first of its kind and demonstrated the high demand for and high profile of her pieces.

 Mehretu has credited her close family and friends for keeping her grounded amongst worldwide success.
 In 2000, she met the Australian artist Jessica Rankin, with whom she immediately established rapport based on their similar interests.
-Like Mehretu, Rankin's artwork explored signs, symbols, and mental geographies, albeit using embroidery techniques as opposed to drawing and painting.
+Like Mehretu, Rankin's artwork explored signs, symbols, and mental geographies, using embroidery.
 Soon after they met, Rankin began showing her work at the same galleries as Mehretu.
 The synchronistic coupling bloomed, both in love and in their support of each other's artistic careers.
 Rankin has commented, "We're constantly giving each other feedback and I feel like we see each other's work differently than anyone else does."

 A further development in Mehretu's practice came in 2006 during a six-month residency in Berlin.
 Having become dissatisfied with a paint wash she had applied to one of her pieces, Mehretu began to explore selectively erasing her work in order to reveal the layers of drawing and painting beneath.
-The Grey Area series of paintings (2007-9), one of which is called "Vanescere" (disappearance), is built around this idea, and was exhibited at the Guggenheim in New York in 2010.
-This creative development also inspired Mehretu to accept a commission by Goldman Sachs for their new office building, which she had been waffling over due to her heavy workload.
+The Grey Area series of paintings (2007-09), one of which is called Vanescere (disappearance), is built around this idea, and was exhibited at the Guggenheim in New York in 2010.
+This creative development also inspired Mehretu to accept a commission by Goldman Sachs for their new office building, which she had been going back and forth on due to her heavy workload.
 The noted location and its public access inspired an eventual commitment from the artist.

 Mehretu married Rankin while still working on the Grey Area paintings and the Goldman Sachs mural.
 On completing the corporate commission, they hosted a party at Mehretu's studio, to which a large part of the Berlin art community was invited.
 The couple currently live and work in New York, though they maintain an apartment in Berlin as well.
 Mehretu has expressed her fondness for the cosmopolitan environment and freedom of Berlin, as well as believing that in Europe, "It's more about what the work is and what the work is doing than who the artist is.
 That's always, I think, where the conversation should be."